 Content Security

 This is a big one!
 Your organization’s training is intellectual property and likely proprietary at that.
-If you use some of the janky ways of getting courses to employees without an LMS, you’re not always doing it securely.
+If you use some janky ways of getting courses to employees without an LMS, you’re not always doing it securely.

-An LMS inherently is only accessible to your employees.
-That means your proprietary information remains within your organization and no intellectual property gets stolen.
+An LMS is inherently only accessible to your employees.
+That means your proprietary information remains within your organization, and no intellectual property gets stolen.

 Without an LMS, your organization risks having proprietary information stolen.